anazmuhdd/AI-Agent/readme.md

-# Smart WhatsApp Assistant Agent for Meeting Handling & Scheduling
+# Smart AI Agent for Meeting Handling & Scheduling, Mail Functions

 ## 🧠 Overview

-This project showcases a **Smart AI-powered WhatsApp Assistant Agent** designed to automate WhatsApp message processing, meeting scheduling, and contextual chat handling using an LLM integrated through LangChain.
+This project showcases a **Smart AI-powered WhatsApp and Mail Assistant Agent** designed to automate WhatsApp message processing, meeting scheduling, and contextual chat handling using an LLM integrated through LangChain.
 The assistant simulates a real-time personal assistant experience with memory, task delegation, and natural conversation abilities.

 It is built with **Flask**, **LangChain**, **Gemini LLM**, and **mocked Gmail/Google Calendar APIs**, showcasing how generative agents can streamline human-task interactions in daily workflows.